Why Identity Has Become the Primary Attack Surface

 - CI/CD credentials

-It needs to be monitored with the same seriousness as endpoint activity, cloud control-plane behavior, or suspicious network movement.
-That means defenders need visibility not only into sign-ins, but into:
+That split doesn't really hold up anymore.
+Identity is now a live cyber defense problem, and it needs to be monitored with the same seriousness as endpoint activity, cloud control-plane behavior, or suspicious network movement.
+Which means visibility not just into sign-ins, but into:

 - Privilege changes